-There’s a new report out that says very few Americans are financially healthy.
-Working with researchers at the University of Southern California, the Center for Financial Services Innovation (CFSI) developed an eight-question survey that was taken by a representative sample of U.S. adults, leading to what it calls the U.S. Financial Health Pulse.
-Its results were not encouraging.
+There’s a new report out that says a growing but still small number of Americans are financially healthy.
+Working with researchers at the University of Southern California, the Center for Financial Services Innovation (CFSI) administers an annual eight-question survey among a representative sample of U.S. adults, leading to what it calls the U.S. Financial Health Pulse.

-According to CFSI’s analysis, just 28% of Americans are “financially healthy,” 55% are “financially coping,” and 17% are “financially vulnerable.”
+According to CFSI’s analysis, 34% of Americans are “financially healthy,” 55% are “financially coping,” and 17% are “financially vulnerable.”
+This is actually an improvement over past survey findings.
+Last year, 32% were deemed to be financially healthy.
+In 2019, the number was just 29%.

 If I were to develop a survey to assess people’s financial condition, I’d include the following 10 topics.
 As you read each description, rate yourself on a 5-point scale, with 5 being the most positive score.